J35P312/SMELT/README.md

 # SMELT

-SMELT is a Slurm wrapper around MELT.
-SMELT has been tested on the UPPMAX bianca cluster.
-With some luck, it might work on your cluster aswell!
+SMELT is a nextflow wrapper around MELT.

 # Install